Bowl Games 2018-19: Complete Schedule of Matchups

 Saturday, December 22

-Birmingham Bowl (Noon, ESPN)
+Birmingham Bowl (Noon, ESPN): Wake Forest vs. Memphis

 Hawaii Bowl (10:30 p.m., ESPN): Louisiana Tech vs. Hawaii